archivesunleashed/archivesunleashed.org/content/cohorts/index.md

 * Project name and list of all applicants;
 * Identifies an administrative lead (needs to be eligible to administer and receive grant funds);
-* CV for each named applicant (max 2 pages each) and can be attached to the email or appended to the applicaiton PDF; and
+* CV for each named applicant (max 2 pages each) and can be attached to the email or appended to the application PDF; and
 * Project proposal:
 	* **Project Summary**: describe the research problem you aim to approach with web archives (max.
 500 words);
 	* **Dataset**: identify the web archive collection you plan to use to explore your project (max.
 250 words); and